maxwell-hoff/maxwell-hoff.github.io/_posts/2019-03-25-be-your-own-designer.markdown

   <img src="{{site.baseurl}}/assets/img/Screen Shot 2019-03-24 at 12.04.03 PM.png">
 </p>

 Playing with Coolors.co--this palette was randomly generated.
 I like the use of blue, sea foam, and purple, something I may not have thought of before.
-I would adjust this further by creating a lighter, faded purple and more contrasting blues and greens.
+I could adjust this further and use a lighter, faded purple instead.

 # Style Guide
 Once you have your brand colors nailed down, you can add them to your overall style guide.